Thank You for Six Amazing Years!

 Professor Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
 She heads the interdisciplinary Developmental Technologies Research Group.
 Her research involves the design and study of innovative learning technologies to promote children’s positive development.

 Amanda Strawhacker is the Associate Director for the Early Childhood Technology (ECT) Graduate Certificate Program at Tufts, and is the instructor for the Spring and Summer courses.

-Madhu Govind is a Ph.D. student at the DevTech Research Group.
-She is currently working as a TA and general assistant with the Early Childhood Technology Graduate Certificate program.
+Aim Unahalekhaka is a Ph.D. student at the DevTech Research Group.
+She is currently working as a TA with the Early Childhood Technology Graduate Certificate program.